Deputy Gender Minister inspects educational infrastructure

 She said she had funded the construction of 60 boreholes to improve access to potable drinking water in deprived communities and added that works on 40 additional boreholes were on-going, and most of them would be completed by the close of the year.

-Highlighting some of the projects, Madam Freda Akosua Oheneafrewo Prempeh said three Community-based Health Planning and Services Compounds (CHPS) had been constructed at Rubi, Adengo, and Gyaakye, while a male and female wards had also been constructed at the Bomaa Government Hospital.
+Highlighting some of the projects, Mrs. Prempeh said three Community-based Health Planning and Services Compounds (CHPS) had been constructed at Rubi, Adengo, and Gyaakye, while a male and female wards had also been constructed at the Bomaa Government Hospital.

 Three more durbar grounds had been constructed at Duayaw-Nkwanta, Yamfo, and Susuanho, with five additional ones, on-going at Asukese, Bomaa, Bourkrukruwa, Dwenase, and Afrisipa.